Hey, interwebs, Megan Allen here, and I’m a wedding photographer based in Southwest Ohio, shooting destinations worldwide.

 Fueled by coffee, I’m game to go wherever my couples can dream up, be it the woods, desert, or jumping in the pool!

-I have always been a creative person and thrived on the creation process, but just got into wedding photography May of 2014 after watching Susan Stripling on CreativeLive.
+I have always been a creative person and thrived on the creation process, but just got into wedding photography in May of 2014 after watching Susan Stripling on CreativeLive.

 I immediately fell in love with the medium, managed to find a few brides willing to entrust me with their day, and went right down the rabbit hole of wedding photography without looking back!